tanem/react-svg/README.md

 - `renumerateIRIElements` - _Optional_ Boolean indicating if SVG IRI addressable elements should be renumerated.
 Defaults to `true`.
 - `svgClassName` - _Optional_ Class name to be added to the injected SVG DOM element.
 Defaults to `null`.
 - `svgStyle` - _Optional_ Inline styles to be added to the injected SVG DOM element.
 Defaults to `{}`.
+- `wrapper` - _Optional_ Wrapper element types.
+One of `'div'` or `'span'`.
+Defaults to `'div'`.

-Other non-documented properties are applied to the wrapper element.
+Other non-documented properties are applied to the outermost wrapper element.

 **Example**